 The trick to making your soap foam is simply the pump!
 It adds air while it pumps to make it foam.
 Get the pretty ones you see in my pictures here.

-All natural gentle and moisturizing foaming hand soap recipe.
+A gentle, moisturizing and natural foaming hand soap recipe.

 - 4 tbsp.
 Castile Soap (or 1/3 of the bottle) (I like Dr. Bronner's in Peppermint, Almond and Lavender for hand soaps)